vitalab/vitalab.github.io/deep-learning/_posts/2018-10-18-convblock.md

 They modified the **S&E Module** by adding an Avg pooling before applying the MLP to generate the channel attention map.

-The **Spatial Attention Module** is pretty similar, they first concatente the output of a Max and Avg pooling layers.
+The **Spatial Attention Module** is pretty similar, they first concatenate the output of a Max and Avg pooling layers.
 They then combine them using a Conv layer to produce the attention map.

 ![](/deep-learning/images/convblock/fig2.png)